Ruy Lopez: Cozio Defence: 3...Nge7

-Smyslov Defence: 3...g6

-The Smyslov Defence, Fianchetto Defence, Barnes Defence, or Pillsbury Defence (part of ECO C60), 3...g6, is a quiet positional system played occasionally by Vasily Smyslov and Boris Spassky, becoming popular in the 1980s when it was shown that 4.c3 a6! gives Black a good game.

-It was later discovered that 4.d4 exd4 5.Bg5 gives White the advantage, and as such the variation is rarely played today.
-An interesting gambit line 4.d4 exd4 5.c3 has also been recommended by Alexander Khalifman, although some of the resulting positions have yet to be extensively tested.

 Bird's Defence: 3...Nd4

 Bird's Defence (ECO C61), 3...Nd4, is an uncommon variation in modern praxis.
 With careful play White is held to gain an advantage.
 The best moves are 4.Nxd4 exd4 5.0-0 Bc5 6.d3 c6 7.Ba4 Ne7.

 This defence was published in 1843 in Paul Rudolf von Bilguer's Handbuch des Schachspiels and explored by Henry Bird in the late 19th century.
 Bird played it as Black at least 25 times, scoring +9−13=3 (nine wins, thirteen losses, three draws).
 Bird's Defence was later used a few times in tournament play by Siegbert Tarrasch, Boris Spassky, and Alexander Khalifman.
 Although it is still sometimes seen as a surprise weapon, no strong master since Bird has adopted it regularly.
 The world champion Magnus Carlsen played it as Black in the 2014 Chess Olympiad against Ivan Šarić and lost.

 Steinitz Defence: 3...d6

 The Steinitz Defence (also called the Old Steinitz Defence) (ECO C62), 3...d6, is solid but passive and cramped.
 Although the favourite of the first world champion Wilhelm Steinitz, and often played by world champions and expert defensive players Emanuel Lasker, José Capablanca, and occasionally by Vasily Smyslov, it largely fell into disuse after World War I, as its inherent passivity spurred a search for more active means of defending the Spanish.

 White's most direct approach is 4.d4 immediately challenging Black's pawn on e5, while 4.c3 and 4.0-0 remain viable alternatives.
 Following 4.d4, Black proceeds with 4...Bd7 which breaks the pin but also defends against White's threat of winning a pawn with 5.Bxc6 and 6.dxe5.
 Next White plays 5.Nc3 protecting e4 and renewing the threat of winning a pawn to which Black responds with 5...Nf6.
 After 6.0-0 Be7 7.Re1 Black is forced to concede the centre with 7...exd4, since 7...0-0? leads to the Tarrasch Trap.

 The Modern Steinitz Defence (3...a6 4.Ba4 d6) offers Black a freer position and is more popular.